moke8198/moke8198.github.io/_posts/2017-08-06-The-Romantic-Music-of-Bach.md

 layout: post
 title:  "The Romantic Interpretation of Bach"
 crawlertitle: "The Romantic Interpretation of Bach"
-summary: "This is the summary of the post"
+summary: "opinions are my own"
 excerpt: "My first post!
 My ideas of performing Bach in a fresh and exciting way"
 date:   2017-08-06 17:09:47 +0800
 categories: posts
-tags: 'test'
+tags: 'interpretation'
 author: michael
 ---
 The Romantic Interpretation of Bach